 This illustrates there are multiple degrees of “failure.”
 A failure on a strict ANSI/TIA test does not necessarily translate into an inability to pass data.

-In order of least to most strict, here are the various ways you can test a cable:
+In order of least to most strict, here are the various ways you can test an Ethernet cable:

 - Verification (looking for shorts and miswires, says nothing about performance)

 - Qualification (bandwidth or speed testing to 1 Gigabit or higher, minimum for your cable to work to your expectation)